Myofascial Release Therapy for Back Pain, Better Posture, More - Dr. Axe

 Risks and Side Effects

 When performed by a trained therapist, this type of manipulative therapy is considered to be very safe.
 However, it shouldn’t be performed on anyone with open wounds, burns, fractured or broken bones, or deep vein thrombosis.
-Because some studies suggest it doesn’t work for everyone with chronic musculoskeletal pain, it also shouldn’t replace other treatments or doctor’s visits.

 Does myofascial release hurt?
-Some people report feeling some discomfort during or after myofascial massage, however it shouldn’t be very painful.
-You may temporarily feel sore or have difficulty moving, but this should improve within 1–2 days.
+Some people report feeling some discomfort during or after myofascial massage, but it shouldn’t be very painful.

 If you have concerns about getting started, it’s a good idea to speak with your doctor, chiropractor or orthopedist first.
-He or she can recommend which type of manipulative therapy is best for your condition, and give you instructions for practicing self-MFR at home.
+He or she can recommend which type of manipulative therapy is best for your condition and give you instructions for practicing self-MFR at home.

 Final Thoughts

-• What is myofascial release?
-It’s a type of hands-on/manual therapy technique that focuses on reducing tightness and pain stemming from dysfunctional myofascial tissue.
-It targets trigger points or knots, which are inflamed or damaged parts of fascia, a system of connective tissue that wrap, connect and support your muscles.
+• It targets trigger points or knots, which are inflamed or damaged parts of fascia, a system of connective tissue that wrap, connect and support your muscles.

 • Myofascial massage benefits may include improving range of motion, flexibility, stability, strength, performance and recovery, while reducing pain.